 As opposed to the single linear structure of a one-dimensional barcode, QR codes consist of small black and white shapes in the form of squares and dots that can be read both horizontally and vertically; two dimensions.

 As well as storing asset data, the markup of a QR code allows for it to be used in a variety of other scenarios.
-For instance, different types include:
+Such as URLs, PDFs, Images, and Google Maps.

 The use of QR codes for tracking assets provides businesses with many advantages, especially when compared to other solutions such as barcodes and RFID.
 The benefits of QR code asset tracking include: